ABOUT

 Finecut is a contemporary curation of Hungarian culture.

-Finecut was established in 2015 as a niche plant delivery service known for its distinct, site-specific arrangements and installations: compositions shaped by a rural sensibility, where flowers and life intertwine with roots, earth, and the traces of decay.
 Today, Finecut is run together by the Zsigmond siblings, evolving into a cultural curation guided by shared heritage and a contemporary outlook.

-FINECUT RENTAL provides objects for hire for projects, such as events, film shoots, commercials, and photography.
+Provides objects for hire for projects, such as events, film shoots, commercials, and photography.
 Styling and set-up is also available on request for private clients and companies, for example for interiors, private events, dinner parties, tablescapes, and props.

 Christmas Tree Setup - New in ’25